yaronf/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 Cautious implementers may opt to combine cryptographic algorithms in such a way that an attacker would need to break all of them simultaneously to compromise the protected data.
 These mechanisms are referred to as Post-Quantum/Traditional (PQ/T) Hybrids {{I-D.ietf-pquip-pqt-hybrid-terminology}}.

 One practical way to implement a hybrid signature scheme is through a composite signature algorithm.
 In this approach, the composite signature consists of two signature components, each produced by a different signature algorithm.
-A composite key is treated as a single key that performs a single cryptographic operation such as key generation, signing, verification, encapsulation, or decapsulation by using its internal sequence of component keys as if they form a single key.
+A composite key is treated as a single key that performs a single cryptographic operation such as key generation, signing and verification by using its internal sequence of component keys as if they form a single key.

 Certain jurisdictions are already recommending or mandating that PQC lattice schemes be used exclusively within a PQ/T hybrid framework.
 The use of Composite schemes provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies {{BSI2021}}.